Naludrag/AIT/Labo2/Lab02.md

     With the `du` command we can see that all the files that were unchanged are hard linked to the first backup and so the second backup is way smaller than the first backup.
 This is due to the fact that we used `--linked-dest`

+<div style="page-break-after: always;"></div>

 5. Modify a file in the source directory and perform another incremental backup like in the previous step.

     For this manipulation we decide to change a file named `snapshot.file` in the home directory.